created an LLM which captures group conversations as real-time images and diagrams

 1. ANALYZE USER INTENT:

-- If describing a scene, photo, texture, or visual style -> output mode: "SKETCH".
+- Scene, photo, texture, or visual style -> output mode: "SKETCH"

 2. FOR DIAGRAMS (Mermaid):